TezBaydu/Milestone-Project-2-Holiday/readme.md

 Read more - to disappear when pressed and read less appears at bottom and vice versa - Read more Read less done, considering the point to place Read less at bottom
 Contact message to be non-resizeable
-Contact auto response by email also required email JavaScript Back to top button - floating
+Contact auto response by email also required email JavaScript Back to top button - floating button applied and working but font is not showing - to investigate

 Investigate menu collapse so doesn't affect wider versions